 The President & CEO is responsible for the comprehensive risk management of Mizuho Financial Group, while the Head of the Risk Management Group is in charge of matters relating to the planning and operation of comprehensive risk management pursuant to the Basic Policy for Comprehensive Risk Management.
 The Head of the Risk Management Group reports to the Board of Directors, the Risk Committee, the Executive Management Committee, and the President & CEO with respect to the status of comprehensive risk management and other related items, periodically and as necessary.
-Moreover, the Head of the Risk Management Group makes recommendations to each executive officer in charge of risk management from the perspective of comprehensive risk management, as necessary.
+Moreover, the Head of the Risk Management Group makes recommendations to the Head of the Group in charge of each risk management from the perspective of comprehensive risk management, as necessary.